cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 Note that here, `height` was a list, while `'height'` is the name that we give to the first column in the new data frame.
 We could have chosen a different name.
 The same for the other two columns.

-As a series, a data frame has the attributes `index` and `values`.
-The index was printed on the left, as for a series.
-We can also ask for it explicitly.
-Without an explicit specification, the index has been automatically created as a range index.
+The index is printed on the left, as for a series.
+Without an explicit specification, the index is automatically created as a range index.

 ```
 In [10]: bio.index